gustavo0xf/data-strucutres/README.md

 # data strucutres
 ## about this repository
-- personal study notes on data strucutures in C (hard way). for all these data strucutres, i've implemented simple insert/delete algorithms to demonstrate the key points of each one
+- personal study notes on data strucutures in C (hard way). for all these data strucutres, i've implemented simple algorithms to demonstrate the key points of each one
 ## implemented
-  - [ ] arrays
   - [ ] linked lists
   - [ ] stack
   - [ ] queues